{targets} and {tarchetypes} make it straightforward to include individual

 Whether to render and preview the input files specified by the

-argument.
+input argument.
 Previewing a certain chapter may save compilation

 time as you actively work on this chapter, but the output may not be